 College funding gets more complicated when there is more than one child receiving child support.
 Since most divorce cases are settled, the issues of college expenses, whether they be room and board, transportation or tuition, should be clearly delinated in the stipulation of settlement or settlement agreement entered into between the parties.
 These agreements are quite technical in nature and should only be drafted by qualified attorneys with extensive experience in handling matrimonial and family law matters.

 If you are involved in a divorce or negotiating a separation agreement, it is important to consider the interaction between college expenses and child support at the time the agreement is being negotiated.

-If you’re a father with matrimonial and family law problems, the law office of Elliot Schlissel can help you.
+If you’re a father with matrimonial and family law problems, the Law Offices of Schlissel DeCorpo can help you.
 For 34 years, we have aggressively litigated all types of issues on behalf of the fathers we have represented.
 We have an expertise in dealing with child abuse and child neglect situations.
 We litigatepaternity, child support, child custody, child visitation, spousal maintenance (alimony), and we bring proceedings for the downward modification of child support on behalf of our clients.

 We advise our clients with regard to all types of issues in divorce proceedings.
 We assist our clients in obtaining divorces on the basis of irreconcilable differences under the new New York No Fault Divorce Statute.
 We litigate equitable distribution of property in divorce proceedings.
 When the mother relocates, we bring relocation litigation to bring the child back to New York or change custody to the father.
 Should the mother turn the child against the father, we litigate issues involving parental alienation and parental alienation syndrome.
 In addition, we assist grandparents with grandparents’ rights cases.
 Feel free to call us for a free consultation.